California struggles with vaccine equity as state prepares to expand eligibility to all adults

 "We broke down every barrier that stood between people and their vaccines," Abraham told CNN.
 "No appointment, that's OK.
 No internet or email, phone or transportation, can't walk, talk or see, can't speak English, undocumented, homeless -- none of those things were barriers."

-California remains one of the states with the worst disparities in vaccinating its Latino population, in particular, despite efforts like Abraham's and a statewide mandate that allocates 40% of vaccine doses to underserved communities.
+California remains one of the states with the worst disparities in vaccinating its Latino population despite efforts like Abraham's and a statewide mandate that allocates 40% of vaccine doses to underserved communities.
 According to state data, 20% of vaccine doses have been administered to Latinos, who make up 39% of the population and 56% of cases.
 And 3% of vaccines have been administered to Black people in California, who make up 6% of the population and 4% of the cases.
 White people, meanwhile, have received 29% of vaccines and make up 20% of cases and 37% of the populations.

 Health advocates say misinformation about the vaccine and lack of access have been key reasons for the racial inequities in California.
 Now they are urging the state and its partners to boost vaccination efforts in communities of color to prevent the disparity from growing when all California adults become eligible for the shot on April 15.
 Some fear that residents with reliable internet, transportation and the ability to take off work will continue to outpace poor Black and Latino communities that have been among the hardest hit by Covid-19.